adriandevos/Avocado-Exploration/README.md

 ## Data Exploration
 ### Data Clean-Up
 Upon first glance, we see that the region column has 3 distinct location types: Region, State, City/Area.
-It's impossible to understand exactly how state and city/area overlap with Region, so I will just analyze each location type seperately to avoid overlap.
+It's impossible to understand exactly how state and city/area overlap with Region, so I will just analyze each location type separtately to avoid overlap.
 We have data from all of 2015-2017, but only until March 2018.
 This will be a great opportunity to forecast for the rest of the year.

 The first column in the dataset is just a count of the observations so I will eliminate it.
 ```